olga-od-ua/hello_ireland/TESTING.md

 The "The type attribute is unnecessary for JavaScript resources." warning was left unchanged as it is has a vital role in the code.

-The error "“Element li not allowed as child of element nav in this context” which was fixed by wrapping each <li> element of the mobile-top-header.html in a <ul> unordered list.
+The error "Element li not allowed as child of element nav in this context" which was fixed by wrapping each list element of the mobile-top-header.html in an unordered list elements.

 ### **CSS**:

 ![CSS validation](media/readme_images/validation/CSS_validation.png)
 All the CSS code passed the validation as shown on the screenshot above.

-During the code review it was noticed that the css code for styling of the checkout form fields was located in the project-level base.css file.
+During the code review it was noticed that the css code for the styling of the checkout form fields was located in the project-level base.css file.
 It was moved to checkout.css.

 ### **PEP8 Compliance**: